felixlopz/hubrise-test-task/content/apps/aquila/en/configuration.md

 To properly process orders from Aquila to your EPOS, product codes are required for each and every item included in the Aquila **Catalog**.

-Products and POS codes can be set up from in the Aquila backend using the main menu on the left, by navigating to **Catalog**, then selecting **Products**.
-Once a product is created, the **Code cannot be changed.
-If a change of code is required, a new product with the new code must be created and the old one deleted.
+Products and their POS codes can be set up from in the Aquila backend using the main menu on the left, by navigating to **Catalog**, then selecting **Products**.
+Once a product is created, the POS Code cannot be changed.
+If a change of POS Code is required, a new product with the new POS Code must be created and the old one deleted.

 Your Aquila menu can either be created directly in Aquila, or imported from the EPOS as described in [Getting Started](/apps/aquila/getting-started/).
-To properly process orders from Aquila to your EPOS, product codes are required for the following menu items:
+To properly process orders from Aquila to your EPOS, product codes are required for all products.

-- **Product Category** values including:
-  - **Variants**: Variants are available differences in a product.
-For example: Pizza with thin crust versus pizza with hand tossed crust.
-  - **Toppings**: Ingredients that customers can add to their product that are not available by default.
-For example, adding mushrooms to a cheeseburger.
-Toppings can be set at the product category or the product level.
-  - **Options**: Options are differences in how products are delivered.
-For example: Adding utensils, sauces, cutting a pizza in squares instead of triangles, etc.
-- **Products** and its attributes including:
-  - **Ingredients**: Default ingredients within a recipe that customers can remove from their product.
-For example: Cheeseburger without the pickles.
-  - **Price & Availability**: The options made available to the customer, usually in the form of sizes.
-For example: an 8" pizza versus a 12” pizza.
-  - **Toppings**: Ingredients set at the product category or the product level.
-- **Deals**: Deals offer customers savings based on an order.
-For example, if they order a pizza for €9 and a soda for €2 separately, it would be €11.
-A combo deal might offer customers if they buy a pizza and soda together it would be €9.

 In some cases, the EPOS will also require codes to understand some of the Aquila functionalities.
 Always refer to your EPOS documentation on the HubRise website for details.